Click here to view a work in progress of the composer Charles Ives.

 Each compositional element serves a specific purpose.

-For instance, I am often asked why I only draw half of the face.
-For me, depicting only half of the face represents my belief that we can only know a part of the make up of such great musical figures.
+For instance, depicting only half of the face represents my belief that we can only know a part of the make up of such great musical figures.
 Or the make up of any person, for that matter, no matter how much we think we know a person.
 It’s my hope that the more a viewer gets inside the basic physical form of the portrait, they will see and take interest in the details – like getting to know a real person.

 PROJECTION